 The Silicon Valley Eye Physicians team has diagnosed and treated hundreds of patients with keratoconus, restoring their vision.

-We can review your symptoms during an eye exam at our offices in Santa Clara and Sunnyvale, CA...
+We can help you develop a treatment plan at our offices in Sunnyvale, CA...

 Heres how scleral lens treatment can help...

 Certain habits and other factors can increase your risk of this condition...